Pay Guidelines and Policies by Career Structure

 Exempt Individual Contributor

-This career structure contains exempt (not overtime-eligible) individual contributor roles across the university.
+This career structure contains exempt (not overtime-eligible) individual contributor.
 Exempt roles are paid on a salary basis and must meet the criteria of at least one of the FLSA duties exemption tests and meet the minimum salary threshold as outlined by the FLSA.

 Resources